servo/servo.org/_posts/2024-05-31-this-month-in-servo.md

 | macOS | ✅ | ❌︎ | ❌︎ |
 | Linux | ❌︎ | ✅ | ❌︎ |

-<figcaption>Overview of color emoji support by format and platform.</figcaption>
+<figcaption>Overview of Servo’s current color emoji support by format and platform.</figcaption>
 </figure>

 Servo now supports the **‘font-weight’**, **‘font-style’**, **‘font-stretch’**, and **‘unicode-range’ descriptors** in @font-face, correctly matching fonts split by ‘unicode-range’ (@mrobinson, @mukilan, #32164) and correctly selecting the nearest weights and styles (@mrobinson, @mukilan, #32366).